 Forms of said performances can be:

-- Performing activity can be observed or heard by the public whether for making income or not.
+- Performing activity that can be observed or heard by the public whether for making income or not

 Examples of entertainer or sportsman payments, which will then be the target of Hong Kong withholding tax:

-4. What are rates for Hong Kong withholding taxpayers?
+What are the rates for Hong Kong withholding taxpayers?

 Note that withholding tax can be different, depending on the type of payment made to non-residents and where that payment comes from.